 Introduced at the beginning of the year, the Glashütte Original PanoMatic Counter XL (ref.
-96-01-02-02-04) automatic watch is among the rare few that offer unsurpassed quality and style for -ahem- reasonable money.
+96-01-02-02-04) is among the rare few luxury timekeepers that offer unsurpassed quality and style for -ahem- reasonable money.

-Buying a hi-fi stereo system or a set of expensive speakers sold under premium Japanese- or UK-based brands no longer guarantees you the legendary quality of sound, because this audio system or that set of speakers may be not only made, but also actually developed in China under a licensing agreement with the lowest-bidding company with its workers dying like flies, because “they feel lonely” in their overcrowded sweatshops.
+Buying a hi-fi stereo system or a set of expensive speakers sold under premium Japanese- or UK-based brands no longer guarantees you the legendary quality of sound, because this audio system or that set of speakers maybe not only made but also developed in China under a licensing agreement with the lowest-bidding company with its workers dying like flies, because “they feel lonely” in their overcrowded sweatshops.

-And it is really stupid to ignore a major watch manufacture just because its gorgeous hand-made movement is not “assembled and tested” in Switzerland.
+And it is stupid to ignore a major brand just because its gorgeous hand-made movement is not “assembled and tested” in Switzerland.

 The complication in question is a rather simple mechanical counter that sits atop the original GO Caliber 95 automatic movement (the ending product is called Caliber 96-01) and allows you to track events with three pushers: you can incrementally increase or decrease the number with “plus” and “minus” buttons at 9 and 8 o’clock respectively, or you can reset it altogether with a “zero” key at 10 o’clock.

 As you can see on the photos above and below, the counter’s window sits at the Western part of the dial (you can’t call that part a “9 o’clock” since the main dial is removed to the lower part of the dial) perfectly balancing the panorama date window at the Eastern part.